JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 [geo_distance_2points](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/geo-distance-2points-function)
 and block traffic if the distance is above certain limit (keeping in mind the inaccuracies of IP based geolocation).

-You imagination is the limit in these kind of automations!
+Your imagination is the limit in these kinds of automations!

 ---

-For our demo purposes, let's use the above _simple rate limiting like query_ to add, update or delete the dynamic rule (here is abbreviated version of the script but full script is available in the GitHub repository mentioned later in this post):
+For our demo purposes, let's use the above _simple rate limiting like query_ to add, update or delete the dynamic rule (here is an abbreviated version of the script but full script is available in the GitHub repository mentioned later in this post):

 ```powershell
 Param (